Minyus/kedro-starters-sklearn/README.md

     ```
     As explained by [Kedro's documentaion](https://kedro.readthedocs.io/en/stable/02_get_started/04_new_project.html), enter project_name, repo_name, and python_package.

-    Note: As your Python package name, choose a unique name such as "kaggle_fraud_detection" and avoid a generic name such as "test" or "sklearn" used by another package.
+    Note: As your Python package name, choose a unique name and avoid a generic name such as "test" or "sklearn" used by another package.
 You can see the list of importable packages by running `python -c "help('modules')"`.

 3. Change the current directory to the generated project directory.